 About AB 14, the California DISCLOSE Act

-SB 52, the California DISCLOSE Act, would have let voters know who REALLY is paying for all those ballot measure ads — on the ads themselves.
-Authored by Assemblymembers Jimmy Gomez (D-Northeast Los Angeles) and Marc Levine (D-San Rafael) and sponsored by the California Clean Money Campaign, SB 52 would have amended the Political Reform Act of 1974 and therefore required a two-thirds vote of the legislature to pass.
+AB 700, the California DISCLOSE Act, would let voters know who REALLY is paying for ballot measure ads — on the ads themselves.
+Authored by Assemblymembers Jimmy Gomez (D-Northeast Los Angeles) and Marc Levine (D-San Rafael) and sponsored by the California Clean Money Campaign, AB 700 would amend the Political Reform Act of 1974 and therefore require a two-thirds vote of the legislature to pass.
 It follows up on SB 52 (Leno-Hill), which made it further than any such powerful bill has ever made it before, but was withdrawn from its final Assembly vote to have more time to address concerns of labor leaders.

 AB 14 closely resembles the final version of 2016's AB 700, with modest, clarifying amendments to address drafting concerns of the FPPC and others.
 AB 700 passed the Assembly on an overwhelming bipartisan vote of 60-15 and then came within one vote of passing the Senate on August 31.